Skip to main content

 return str(file_path.__class__.__name__), addr

-The second argument is the address of the cached data.
+The second output is the address of the cached data.
 This callback has two special configurations.
 The first configuration is the content_type, where we provide the charset of the text file.
 The second configuration is download=True.
 If the file is cached for downloading, this argument should be always specified as True.

 The returned address will be used to fire another callback subsequently, the definition of the next callback is: